microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![CI Trigger](images/enableci.png)
     ![Save and Queue](images/saveandqueue.png)

-1. A new build is started.
-You will see a link to the new build on the top of the page.
-Click the link to view the live logs of the build as it progresses.
+1. A new build is queued.
+Click on the Job to view the live logs of the build as it progresses.
 Wait for the build to complete and succeed before proceeding to the next section.

     ![Queued Build](images/queuedbuild.png)

 ## Exercise 4: Configuring Continuous Deployment with Azure Release Pipelines

-1. Once the build succeeds, click the **Releases** option under the **Pipelines**.
+1. Once the build succeeds, navigate to  **Pipelines \| Releases**.

-1. In the Release pipelines page, click **Edit** for the highlighted release definition- **AzureFunctions_CD**.
+1. Select **AzureFunctions_CD** pipeline and click **Edit**.

     ![Edit Release](images/editrelease.png)